-The present statement has been prepared in accordance with the provisions of article 152 of L. 4548/2018; it is included in the Company’s Annual Management Report for the 2019 fiscal period, as a special part thereof, and is available via the Company’s website at: https://www.helpe.gr/investor-relations/corporate-governance/statement-of-corporate-governance/.
+The present statement has been prepared in accordance with the provisions of articles 152 and 153 of L. 4548/2018; it is included in the Company’s Annual Management Report for the 2020 fiscal period, as a special part thereof and is available via the Company’s website at: https://www.helpe.gr/en/investor-relations/corporate-governance/statement-of-corporategovernance/.

-The Company’s Articles of Association, as amended by the Extraordinary General Meeting of 20th December 2019 so that they can be aligned with the provisions of L. 4548/2018, are available via the Company’s website at: https://www.helpe.gr/investor-relations/corporategovernance/articles-of-association-data.
+The Company’s Articles of Association, as amended by the Extraordinary General Meeting of 20 December 2019 in order to be aligned with the provisions of L. 4548/2018, is available via the Company’s website at: https://www.helpe.gr/en/investor-relations/corporategovernance/articles-of-association-data.

 Apart from the HCGC’s website, the Code is also available to all employees through the company intranet, as well as in hard copy through the Group’s Finance and Human Resources Divisions.

-In addition to the provisions of the Code, in the course of 2019, the Company complied with all relevant provisions of the Greek Legislation.
+In addition to the provisions of the Code, in the course of 2020, the Company complied with all relevant provisions of Greek Legislation.

 On occasion, the Company may deviate from or not fully apply certain provisions of the Code with regard to:

 - The size and composition of the Board of Directors (or “BoD”)

 - The operation, in general and evaluation of the BoD